Chapter 1: Messages

 “No,” Patariyaan could always see when Kahi was lying.

 “...Yeah, I’m going to go do something important.
 Tell Low I’ll stay out of trouble and come home soon.”

 “Hmm, okay.”
 On that Patariyaan opened the window and smiled, “Go now.
 And have fun.”

-“Of course,” On that Kahi’s fears faded and she grabbed some clothes before rushing over.
-She was now in such a hyper mood suddenly that she started to flip over some of the beds to prevent crashing into them, before finally reaching the window.
-She stopped there and padded Patariyaan on the head.
+“Of course,” On that Kahi’s fears faded and she rushed over to the closet.
+She was now in such a hyper mood suddenly that she started to flip over some of the beds to prevent crashing into them.
+She grabbed some clothes and flip back finally reaching the window.
+She opened the window and padded Patariyaan on the head.
 “Thanks,”

 “No problem.”
 Patariyaan quickly hugged her.
 “Just give that uncle of mine a big hug for me.”

 “I will.”
 With that final word she hopped through the window and ran off to the train station.
 The closer she got the more a single thought crossed her mind more than ever.
 It made the fears fade and her hope grow even stronger.
 “I won’t fail you father.”

 Back on Dílosi Abbey, a group of hooded figures gathered down an alley.
 They quickly surrounded a katzenartig with knives and chains ready.